 Aloguinsan Travel Guide

-- To get to Aloguinsan, you can take a Pinamungahan-bound minibus near or at door 6 of Cebu City South Bus Terminal.
+- To get to Aloguinsan, you can take a Pinamungajan-bound minibus near or at door 6 of Cebu City South Bus Terminal.
 You can ask the conductor to drop you in front of The Farmhouse in Aloguinsan.
 The fare is ₱80 and travel time is 2 to 3 hours.

 - Another option is to take a Toledo-bound bus and transfer to a minibus or jeepney to Aloguinsan.

-- Walk-in rate for Bojo River Cruise is ₱400 per person but this does not include any meal.
+- Walk-in rate for Bojo River Cruise is ₱400 per person but that does not include any meal.
 If you want food included in your tour, book the ₱650 package two days in advance.
 Contact BAETA (Bojo Aloguinsan Ecotourism Association) or Aloguinsan Tourism office through (032) 469 9042, +63 997 371 5698, or +63 933 120 9480.
 You can also reach them by emailing firstname.lastname@example.org.
 Bojo River Cruise operates only from 08AM to 05PM.

 - The local transportation is serviced by habal-habal and the rates are standardized by the LGU.
 A trip from the farmhouse to Bojo River is ₱40, Bojo to Hermit’s Cove is ₱40, and from Hermit’s Cove to the town proper is ₱50.
 These motorbikes can also bring you to Toledo, Carcar, and Mantalongon.